 3. Set-up your form field conditionals

-Next up you need to tell the form what to do when the field 'activeopt' is populated with 'Yes'.
+Now you need to tell the form what to do when the field with the form key 'activeopt' is populated with 'Yes'.

 (Remember to change the node number too, '123' is just an example.)